-- Adui R8 LMS GT3
+- Audi R8 LMS GT3

 After that, you have the Audi R8 LMS GT3.
 A car which has seen two evolutions in its design since, the screaming V10 and fantastic car balance are still much-loved today even if the car itself has fallen out of favour with fans over recent years.

-From here, it’s time to look at our top picks for the best iRacing GT3 cars…
+From here, it’s time to look at our top picks for the best iRacing GT3 cars.

 The strongest: Mercedes-AMG GT3 EVO

 Something that has to be seen to be believed is the strength of the front end on the Mercedes-AMG GT3 EVO.
 Not only does it take kerbs like no other, but it is also often slightly more resistant to knocks and scrapes than other GT3 cars.

 BMW M4 GT3

 On top of this, the M4 GT3 is also a one-way ticket to competing in the BMW Sim GT Cup in one of its 10 races hosted across the year.
-Replacing the older and bigger M8 GTE in this series, the BMW Sim GT Cup sees teams of up to 4 drivers race for 2 hours on a select track.
+Replacing the older and bigger M8 GTE in this series, the BMW Sim GT Cup sees teams of up to four drivers race for two hours on a select track.

 Ferrari 488 GT3 EVO

 How could we not include the Italian Stallion on our list?
-The Prancing Horse’s latest GT3 offering has always been a favourite on the platform, not least because of the popular single-make series that runs the car.
+The Prancing Horse’s 488 GT3 offering has always been a favourite on the platform, not least because of the popular single-make series that runs the car.